Wenlin-Chen/ADKF-IFT/README.md

 </script>
 -->

-# Meta-learning Adaptive Deep Kernel Gaussian Processes for Molecular Property Prediction (ADKF-IFT)
+# Meta-learning Adaptive Deep Kernel Gaussian Processes for Molecular Property Prediction (ADKF-IFT, ICLR 2023)

-This codebase contains the official PyTorch implementation of `Adaptive Deep Kernel Fitting with Implicit Function Theorem (ADKF-IFT)`, proposed in the paper _Meta-learning Adaptive Deep Kernel Gaussian Processes for Molecular Property Prediction_ [paper link: [arXiv](https://arxiv.org/abs/2205.02708), [OpenReview](https://openreview.net/forum?id=KXRSh0sdVTP)].
+This is the official PyTorch implementation of `Adaptive Deep Kernel Fitting with Implicit Function Theorem (ADKF-IFT)`, proposed in the paper _Meta-learning Adaptive Deep Kernel Gaussian Processes for Molecular Property Prediction_ (published at ICLR 2023).
+Please read our paper [[arXiv](https://arxiv.org/abs/2205.02708), [OpenReview](https://openreview.net/forum?id=KXRSh0sdVTP)] for detailed descriptions of the proposed ADKF-IFT method.

-We implement ADKF-IFT (which is called ADKT in this repo), DKL, DKT and CNP on FS-Mol.
+We implement ADKF-IFT (which is called ADKT in this repository), DKL, DKT and CNP on FS-Mol.
 We adapt the official code of PAR to FS-Mol.
-We also add support for performing regression on FS-Mol for all models suitable for regression in this repository.
-In addition, we implement four representative out-of-domain BO experiments with GP operating on the learned feature representations from these models.
-Please read our paper for detailed descriptions of the methods.
+We also provide code for performing regression on FS-Mol for all models suitable for regression.
+These can be found in the `fs_mol` folder.

-All raw result data, plots, and notebooks for producing the plots can be found in the `visualize_results` folder.
+All **raw result data**, plots, and notebooks for producing the result plots in the paper can be found in the `visualize_results` folder.

+In addition, the code for reproducing the four representative out-of-domain molecular design experiments (for prediction and Bayesian optimization) can be found in the `bayes_opt` folder.

-If you find our paper, code or raw result data useful for your research, please consider citing our paper:
+If you find our paper, code, or raw result data useful for your research, please consider citing our paper:

 ```
 @inproceedings{chen2023metalearning,